-The other reason for my decision to leave the KQ1 narrative the same as it appeared in the first edition of this book is a more practical one.
-The vast majority of KQ1 players have the original version-King's Quest Classic, so to speak.
-To modify the words of that nameless court scribe would be a disservice to those game players, as well as a misrepresentation of apparent facts.
+The other reason for my decision to leave the KQI narrative the same as it appeared in the first edition of this book is a more practical one.
+The vast majority of KQI players have the original version-King's Quest Classic, so to speak.
+To modify the words of that nameless court scribe would be a disservice to those hundreds of thousands of game players, as well as a misrepresentation of apparent facts.
 For the sake of verisimilitude, my editors and I have decided to leave the narrative the same as it was sent to me.
+Still, all of the problems' solutions remain accurate-they always have.
+The order is just a bit different.

-However, all of the changes to KQ1 have been included in Chapter 11, "The Easy Way Out."
-That chapter accurately reflects both "game realities," the old and the new, and can be confidently used by all King's Quest players.
-No matter which version of KQ1 you have, we've got you covered.
+However, all of the changes to KQI have been included in Chapter 14, "The Easy Way Out of King's Quest I." That chapter accurately reflects both "game realities," the old and the new, and can be confidently used by all King's Quest players.
+No matter which version of KQI you have, we've got you covered.